tesseract-ocr/tessdoc/FAQ.md

 Windows (Visual C++):
 Libtiff support can be added in either VC++6 or VC++Express with the following:

-Goto the [Windows download for libtiff](http://gnuwin32.sourceforge.net/packages/tiff.htm) and follow these steps:
+Go to the [Windows download for libtiff](http://gnuwin32.sourceforge.net/packages/tiff.htm) and follow these steps:
 ```
 Download and run the setup program.
 Add the paths for include and library files in tools/options/directories
 Add HAVE_LIBTIFF to the preprocessor definitions.
 Add libtiff.lib to the list of libraries.
 Rebuild.
-Make libtiff3.dll be in your path somewhere.
+Put libtiff3.dll be in your path somewhere.
 This is done by control panel/system/advanced/environment variables and adding c:/program files/gnuwin32/bin to PATH.
 Keep your fingers crossed...
 ```